From Soil Health to Water Conservation: Sustainable Land Management Tips for Every Gardener

 To maintain soil health:

-• Avoid harsh chemical fertilizers or pesticides that harm soil life.
+• Avoid harsh chemical fertilizers or pesticides that harm soil life, and instead rely on compost and slow-release organic amendments

 Healthy soil equals healthy plants.
 Start there, and everything else becomes easier.